IBM/watsonx-data-lab/docs/wxd-reference-ssh.md

 You have the choice of using the VM Remote console and logging in as the watsonx user to issues commands, or using a local terminal shell (iTerm, Hyper, terminal) to run commands against the watsonx.data server.
 You can have multiple connections into the machine at any one time.

-You may find it is easier to cut-and-paste commands into a local terminal shell rather than using the VM Remote Console because the console does not support cut-and-paste operation from your workstation to the remote desktop.
+It will be easier to cut-and-paste commands into a local terminal shell.
+The VM Remote Console does not support cut-and-paste operation from outside the virtual console environment.

 Open a terminal window and use the following syntax to connect as the <code style="font-size: medium;color:blue;">watsonx</code> userid.